crilab/From-Docker-to-Kubernetes/plan.md

 Plan the subsections and subsubsections appropriately.

-Maintain fluent, pedagogical language while avoiding excessive use of bullet points.
+Maintain a fluent, pedagogical tone while avoiding excessive reliance on bullet points and numbered lists.

 Prefer oversimplifications to overly detailed explanations.